AI Agent Skills

 - Raw

-Routerwrite methods (POST/PUT/PATCH/DELETE) without an explicit permission callback deny by default at the WordPress permission layer.GETstays public by default. ->protectedByMiddleware($security = null)defers authorization to the better-route middleware pipeline.->publicRoute()marks the route as intentionally public and clears OpenAPIsecurityfor the operation.
+Routerroutes without an explicit permission callback deny by default at the WordPress permission layer — every HTTP method,GETandOPTIONSincluded (write methods since v0.4.0). ->protectedByMiddleware($security = null)defers authorization to the better-route middleware pipeline.->publicRoute()marks the route as intentionally public and clears OpenAPIsecurityfor the operation.register()fails loudly outsiderest_api_initor when WordPress core rejects a route.- Static

 Rules (v0.3.0):